OSGeo/gdal/gdal/doc/source/development/rfc/rfc83_use_of_project_sponsorship.rst

 - Proactive tracking of new versions of libraries that GDAL depends on, and address needed changes for compilation and proper runtime behavior
 - Monitor and address reports of static and dynamic analyzers.
 Currently:
-  OSS-Fuzz,   cppcheck, CLang Static Analyzer, Coverity Scan, gcc&clang memory/undefined behavior/etc. analyzers.
+  OSS-Fuzz,   cppcheck, Clang Static Analyzer, Coverity Scan, gcc&clang memory/undefined behavior/etc. analyzers.
 - Documentation improvements
 - Activities related to software releases: writing the release notes,